AdultLink/TexturePanner/README.md

 _(Beware: The screenshots folder is quite heavy at the moment, I need to find a way to reduce file size for gifs without losing too much quality)_

-You can also just download a **unitypackage** from the releases tab and easily import everything to your project.
+You can also just download a **unitypackage** (lightweight) from the [releases tab](https://github.com/AdultLink/TexturePanner/releases) and easily import everything to your project.
 This will not download the _screenshots_ folder.

 # Table of contents
 1. [Setup](#setup)